ii) Objective Truth?

 If we want to put meat on what post-analytic philosophers see to be the problem (or simply a problem) with analytic philosophy, it's best to consult late-20th century and contemporary American pragmatism.
 This school is itself seen as being part of the post-analytic movement (i.e., which isn't a determinate school).

-Many would say that such American pragmatists have a problem with the very notion of objective truth.
-This is something they see as being an idée fixe throughout the history of philosophy.
-This, indeed, was no less the case when it came to 20th and 21st century analytic philosophy.
+Many would say that such American pragmatists have a problem with the very notion of objective truth, realism and representationalism.
+They are things they see as being an idée fixe throughout the history of philosophy.
+And this, indeed, was no less the case when it came to 20th-century analytic philosophy.

-My prima facie personal objection to this is that I've hardly read a single analytic philosopher mention - or use - the words “objective truth”.
+A personal objection to this is that I've hardly read a single analytic philosopher mention - or use - the words “objective truth”.
 (I have read, however, Peter van Inwagen's 'Objectivity'.)
-Then again, it can easily be argued that a philosopher needn't use the actual words “objective truth” in order for him to be committed to the notion of objective truth.
+Then again, it can easily be countered that a philosopher needn't use the actual words “objective truth” in order for him to be committed to the notion of objective truth.
 In other words, perhaps he simply calls it by another name.1

 "I think that analytic philosophy can keep its highly professional methods, the insistence on detail and mechanics, and just drop its transcendental project.
 I'm not out to criticize analytic philosophy as a style.
 It's a good style.
 I think the years of superprofessionalism were beneficial."